-What is sexual orientation?
+What is sexual identity?

-We understand that if your particular sexual orientation isn’t represented or accurately described by popular terms, you could feel alienated and alone.
+We understand that if your particular sexual identity isn’t represented or accurately described by popular terms, you could feel alienated and alone.
 But however you identify is equally important, even if there’s no popular word out there that describes it.
 You might just be a bit ahead of your time, and society and language will catch up with you eventually.

-A-Z of sexual orientation
+A-Z of sexual identity